 2. Country Mile: Waking up in this bedroom feels like napping in the forest.
 A wallpaper mural looks hand painted, creating an atmospheric mise-en-scène.
 Les Fougeres, a pedigreed fern print pulled from the Schumacher archives, is enjoying a renaissance.
 The classic botanical fabric is wrapped around an armchair, while a bowl of grape hyacinths and an assortment of stones create a casual tabletop vignette.

 3. Wood Work: In a home office, foraged finds are a serene counterpoint to the buzz of cellphones and the glare of screens.
 A wasp’s nest becomes a sculptural piece of art when mounted on the wall.
 Tuck a tree stump under the desk as an impromptu stool, and spread a smattering of stones, shells, driftwood and sea whip coral on the desk as calming, contemplative focal points.
 The graphic wallpaper depicts an artful array of precisely positioned insects for an interesting spin on a geometric poster.

-4. Garden Variety: A framed selection of stems and seedpods gathered on a walk in a city park was the starting point for this naturalistic dining room.
+4. Garden Variety: A framed selection of stems and seedpods gathered on a walk in a city park was the starting point for this naturalistic dining room, when looking to create an outdoor garden, check out this custom sun rooms in Arizona.
 The raw white oak farm table and cerused chairs play up the woodland theme.
 Finding beauty “in the weeds” means casual, loose floral arrangements: lacy fern fronds and white anemones are given plenty of breathing space in big glass jars, while shells are casually displayed in a shallow bowl.